esnet/pond/docs/collection.md

 ### collection.sizeValid() ⇒ <code>number</code>
 Returns the number of valid items in this collection.

-Uses the fieldSpec to look up values in all events.
+Uses the fieldPath to look up values in all events.
 It then counts the number that are considered valid, which specifically are not NaN, undefined or null.